【Tsujido Station / Night Walk】(Fujisawa, Kanagawa) A Station Plaza Lit Up by a Giant Christmas Tree

 Families with young children were everywhere.
 Terrace Mall Shonan houses everyday staples like Uniqlo and Summit supermarket, making it easy to get everything done in one trip.

-Generous parking and a large hospital right by the station — the kind of practical infrastructure that makes daily life genuinely easy.
+Generous parking and a large hospital right by the station — the kind of practical infrastructure that makes daily life look genuinely easy here.

 After dark, Terrace Mall Shonan takes on a different character — lit up against the night sky alongside the Christmas tree, it feels lively and welcoming.